Complete Streets Ambassador Program

-- Regularly walks, bikes, and/or takes the bus to get around the Greater New Orleans area
+- Regularly walks, bikes, and/or takes the bus to get around New Orleans

-- People from communities of color and low-income communities are especially encouraged to apply, and a limited number of stipends are available
+- People from communities of color and under-resourced communities are especially encouraged to apply

 - People are also encouraged to apply in small teams (2-3) with pre-existing community relationships